brodsa/mgv-vorau/README.md

 | Calendar items are not large enough, causing the text is hidden.                  | The width of the item was increased.                                                                                                |
 | Buttons of the form have different appearence on mobile devices than on notebooks | The problem was googled and a post solving the issue was found on [stack overflow](https://stackoverflow.com/questions/5438567/css-submit-button-weird-rendering-on-ipad-iphone).
 The property, `-webkit-appearance: none;` , was added to the css class.   |

-It should be noted that during the development, the commit type was included in the message, following [the blog post](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/).
-A slight difference was, unfortunately, considered.
-The style type commit, i.e.  `commit -m "style:"`, was used for the css styling of the webpage.
-The changes in the code style, like removing the comments, was considered as the refact type commit, i.e. `commit -m "refact:"`.

 ---

 ## Deployment
 The site was deployed to GitHub Pages.
 The steps to deploy the webpage were following:
-- In the GitHub repository, go to the Settings section.
+- In the GitHub repository, go to the Settings Section.
-- Find the Page category on the left hand side.
+- Find the Page Category on the left hand side.
-- Under the Branch section, select the source branch from the drop-down menu (e.g. master branch).
+- Under the Branch Section, select the source branch from the drop-down menu (e.g. master branch).
-- Click on Save button.
+- Click on Save Button.
 - Once the master branch has been selected, the page url will be generated - this indicates the successful deployment.

 The website can be viewed [here](https://brodsa.github.io/mgv-vorau/).

+It should be noted that during the development, the commit type was included in the message, following [the blog post](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/) with a slight difference.
+The style type commit, i.e.  `commit -m "style:"`, was used for the css styling of the webpage.
+The changes in the code style, such as removing the comments, was considered as the refact type commit, i.e. `commit -m "refact:"`.

 ## Clone the Repository
 The repository can also be cloned locally, the steps are following: